hoodiehq-archive/node-ports/README.md

 The registry lives in ~/.ports.json

-Export an environment variable to overide the location for the registry:
+Export an environment variable to override the location for the registry:

 ```
 export PORTSHOME=/some/valid/directory